 Swimming caps have come a long way, thank goodness!
 The old caps didn't even really do their singular job of keeping the hair dry.
 Today's swim caps are much more varied, and some are even stylish.
 As for fit, it can still be hit-or-miss, and you can't always try on a cap to see if it's snug and secure before buying.
 Whether you wear a cap or not is entirely up to you; if it doesn't keep all water out, there's not much point in spending unnecessary money on one.

-Even women who don't use clarifying shampoos any other time should use one during swimming season.
+Even women who don't use clarifying shampoos any other time should consider using one during swimming season.
 You don't need to use them often, even if you swim frequently.
 Once a month is still the suggested time frame.
-These specialized cleansers remove buildup from products and chemicals that coat your hair while in a chlorinated pool.
+These specialized cleansers are designed to remove buildup from products and chemicals, such as those that coat your hair while in a chlorinated pool.

-If your hair is colored and/or relaxed, protein treatments are something you have to do to keep your hair healthy.
+If your hair is colored and/or relaxed, protein treatments are something you'll want to do to keep your hair healthy.
 It's best to maintain a routine so that emergency treatments aren't required.
-Using products like Joico's Defy Damage Protective Masque or Olaplex No. 3 a couple of times per month keeps your tresses strong.
-Even if your locks are all natural, applying occasional protein will help to maintain your hair's strength.
+Using products like Joico's Defy Damage Protective Masque ($26) or Olaplex No. 3 ($28) a couple of times per month keeps your tresses strong.
+Even if your locks are all natural, applying occasional protein can help to maintain your hair's strength.

 Dry Hair Thoroughly After Swimming